 All set to make an offer?

 Most banks have staff dedicated to REO that you'll work with when buying REO property from them.
 To get their properties advertised on the local MLS, the lender will typically use a listing agent.

 After you've made your offer, you can expect the bank to counter offer.
 Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
 Your transaction might be settled in one day, but that's usually not the case.
 Since offers and counter offers usually allow a day or more for the other party to respond (and employees at a bank don't work nights or weekends) you could be looking at a week or longer.
-David is used to working around the schedules of this type of seller and will do everything possible to ensure there are no undue delays.
+David has actually worked for the banks, and is used to working around the schedules of this type of seller and will do everything possible to ensure there are no undue delays.

 by David Welch